 Having kept a caravanning diary since I took early retirement in 2005 in 2012 I decided to start a blog because I enjoy reading other people’s blogs and find them useful for planning holidays.

-John and I have been caravanning for nearly forty years mainly in the UK but after three consecutive years of wet weather when the children were small we went to France every year for seven or eight years.
+John and I have been caravanning for over forty years mainly in the UK but after three consecutive years of wet weather when the children were small we went to France every year for seven or eight years.
 We then mainly stayed in the UK while we were working but since retirement have gone back to crossing the great divide every year for a six weeks break.
 In 2016 and 2017 we managed twice.